Diethood » Recipes » Dinner Recipes » Beef Recipes » Roasted Beef Tenderloin Recipe

 Instructions

 • Let tenderloin sit at room temperature for 1 hour before cooking.
-Preheat oven to 450˚F.
+When ready, preheat the oven to 450˚F.

 • Pat dry the tenderloin with paper towels.
-Rub tenderloin with olive oil and generously season with salt and fresh ground pepper.
+Rub the beef tenderloin with olive oil and generously season with salt and fresh ground black pepper.

-• In a small bowl mix together minced garlic and chopped rosemary; rub all around the tenderloin.
+• In a small bowl mix together minced garlic and chopped rosemary; rub this mixture all around the tenderloin.

 • Place tenderloin over pieces of precut kitchen twine spaced one-inch apart and tie them closed.
 You can also ask the butcher to tie the tenderloin for you.